mobilemind/VNet/ReadMe.md

 For htmlcompressor see: <https://code.google.com/p/htmlcompressor/>

-The VNet Makefile also requires bash shell, make, gzip, perl, tidy, jsl, node (nodejs on Windows) and optionally uses growlnotify.
+The VNet Makefile also requires bash shell, make, gzip, perl, tidy (or tidy-html5), jsl, node (nodejs on Windows) and optionally uses growlnotify.
 Required utilities are easily installed on Mac OS X via homebrew or on Windows via Cygwin setup.

+The W3C tidy-html5 is available here: <http://w3c.github.com/tidy-html5/>

 **Mac**